-At Stoke Park we use the Discovery RE curriculum and scheme of work.
+At Stoke Park we use the Kapow Religion and Worldviews curriculum and scheme of work.

-By following Discovery RE we intend that Religious Education will:
+By following Kapow RE & Worldviews we intend that Religious Education will:

 - adopt an enquiry-based approach beginning with the children’s own life experience before moving into learning about and from religion.